CloudLabs-MOC/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab8_Dynamics_365_Supply_Chain_Management_capstone_lab.md

 1. In **Item number** column, select the menu and then select **T0005**.

-1. In the **Variant number** column, select the menu and then one of the colors.
+1. In the **Color** column, select the menu and then one of the colors.

 1. In the **Quantity** box, enter **15**.